milomarv/DartsCounter/README.md

 6. **Warning**: Exercise caution when using ngrok to expose your local server.
 Sharing the generated URL indiscriminately can provide direct access to your local machine, potentially posing security risks.

 7. Share the generated URL with anyone you want to give access to your application.

+## Online Mode

+The Online Mode is a feature designed to enhance the multiplayer experience by enabling synchronization between multiple Typer Board devices.
+When activated, players can enjoy real-time updates and seamless gameplay across different devices, allowing for a more interactive and engaging darts experience.

+### Functionality
+- **Switch on the Home Page**: Users can toggle the Online Mode switch on the Home Page to activate or deactivate synchronization between Typer Board devices.
+- **Enhanced Multiplayer Experience**: With Online Mode enabled, players can collaborate and compete with each other in real-time, even if they are physically apart.
+For example, two players can meet up in a platform like Discord and access the same game statistics, creating a shared gaming experience.
+- **Automatic Refresh**: If Online Mode is enabled, the Typer Board will automatically refresh to ensure accurate game progress.
+This prevents any discrepancies that may arise from manual synchronization.
+- **Opt-in Setting**: Online Mode is not enabled by default to prevent potential minor bugs that may occur during synchronization.

+### Note
+- **Scoreboard Real-time Updates**: Regardless of Online Mode's status, the Scoreboard page will always be updated in real-time, providing players with accurate game statistics and progress tracking.

 ## Technologies Used
 - Python